Introduction

 Improved Relationship

-Specific feedback demonstrates you’re truly watching.
+Specific feedback demonstrates you are truly watching.
 Players feel seen.

 Conclusion